iusztinpaul/hands-on-llms/modules/financial_bot/README.md

 make call_restful_api DEPLOYMENT_ID=${BEAM_DEPLOYMENT_ID} TOKEN=${BEAM_AUTH_TOKEN}
 ```

-**Note:** To find out `BEAM_DEPLOYMENT_ID` and `BEAM_AUTH_TOKEN` navigate to your `financial_bot` or `financial_bot_dev` Beam app.
+**Note:** To find out `BEAM_DEPLOYMENT_ID` and `BEAM_AUTH_TOKEN` navigate to your `financial_bot` or `financial_bot_dev` [Beam app](https://www.beam.cloud/dashboard/apps?utm_source=thepauls&utm_medium=partner&utm_content=github).

-**IMPORTANT:** After you finish testing your project, don't forget to stop your Beam deployment.
+**IMPORTANT NOTE 1:** After you finish testing your project, don't forget to stop your Beam deployment.
+**IMPORTANT NOTE 2:** The financial bot will work only on CUDA-enabled Nvidia GPUs with ~8 GB VRAM.
+If you don't have one and wish to run the code, you must deploy it to [Beam](https://www.beam.cloud?utm_source=thepauls&utm_medium=partner&utm_content=github).

 ## 3.3.
 Gradio UI

+To test out & play with the financial bot, you can run it locally under a Gradio UI.

 Start the Gradio UI:
 ```shell
 make run_ui
 ```

-Start the Gradio UI in dev mode:
+Start the Gradio UI in debug mode while mocking the LLM:
 ```shell
 make run_ui_dev
 ```

 **NOTE:** Running the commands from above will host the UI on your computer.
-To run them, **you need an Nvidia GPU with enough resources** (e.g., to run the inference using Falcon 7B, you need ~8 GB VRAM).
+To run them, **you need a CUDA-enabled Nvidia GPU with enough resources** (e.g., to run the inference using Falcon 7B, you need ~8 GB VRAM).
 If you don't have that available, you can deploy it to `Gradio Spaces` on HuggingFace.
-It is pretty straightforward to do so.
+It is straightforward to do so.
 [Here are some docs to get you started](https://huggingface.co/docs/hub/spaces-sdks-gradio).

 ## 3.4.
 Linting & Formatting